 ADOS applicants must comply with the requirements outlined in paragraph 10.d of Active Duty for Operational Support, COMDTINST 1330.1E to include obtaining any waiver approvals (e.g., 16/18 years active duty, age 60, etc.) within the required timeframe.

 All ADOS applicants must obtain Command approval via Direct Access Mobilization System prior to being considered for Long-Term Non-Contingency ADOS.

 For instructions on how to use the Direct Access Mobilization System please see the Direct Access Mobilization Self-Service User Guide.

 ADOS endorser must be someone from the applicants Chain-of-Command at their current permanent duty station.

 Prior to endorsing CG Mobilization Resumes; All ADOS Unit Endorsers must obtain “CG Mobilization Resume Endorser” permissions in Direct Access by initiating a User Access Request under the “Requests” tab in Direct Access

 Solicit applications for all funded ADOS positions via Direct Access Mobilization System.

 Input position data, position requirements and unit POC information into Direct Access position description.

 Create a slate of candidates based on DA applicants.
-PSC-RPM assignment officers will use the criteria outlined in paragraph 5.C.2.b of Active Duty for Operational Support, COMDTINST 1330.1D to assign members to Long-Term Non-Contingency ADOS on a best-qualified basis from among candidates responding to Coast Guard-wide solicitations.
+PSC-RPM assignment officers will use the criteria outlined in paragraph 10.h of Active Duty for Operational Support, COMDTINST 1330.1E to assign members to Long-Term Non-Contingency ADOS on a best-qualified basis from among candidates responding to Coast Guard-wide solicitations.